Polyapp-LLC/cobraFlagPrompt/README.md

     }
 }
 ```
-Here is the same code, except `rootCmd.MarkFlagRequired` -> `cobraFlagPrompt.MarkFlagRequired`.
+Here is the same code, except it is using cobraFlagPrompt.
+Notice: `rootCmd.MarkFlagRequired` has been updated to: `cobraFlagPrompt.MarkFlagRequired`.
 ```
 func init() {
     rootCmd.Flags().StringVar(&EnvironmentName, "environmentName", "", `environment names can only be lowercase ascii characters and hyphens.
 Example: test-one`)